|

 There

-are 39 processes in ISO 21500 and 42 processes in PMBoK®
+are 39 processes in ISO 21500 and 47 processes in PMBoK® Guide.
+33

-Guide.
-32 processes of ISO 21500 have their direct equivalents in PMBoK® Guide (for one of them its place in the sequence
+processes of ISO 21500 have their direct equivalents in PMBoK® Guide (for

-subjects (PMBoK® Guide knowledge areas).
-4 pairs
+processes have been moved between subjects (PMBoK® Guide knowledge areas).

-of PMBoK® Guide processes have been merged to 4
+of PMBoK® Guide processes have been merged to 4 single processes in ISO

 3 new

-processes have been introduced to ISO 21500.
-They are:
+processes have been introduced to ISO 21500:

 - 4.3.8 Collect Lessons